fivetran/dbt_fivetran_utils/README.md

 # 🎯 How do I use the dbt package?
 ## Step 1: Installing the Package
-Include the following fivetran_utils package version in your `packages.yml`.
+Include the following fivetran_utils package version in your `packages.yml` if you do not have any other Fivetran dbt packag dependencies.
 Please note that this package is installed by default within **all** Fivetran dbt packages.
 > Check [dbt Hub](https://hub.getdbt.com/) for the latest installation instructions, or [read the dbt docs](https://docs.getdbt.com/docs/package-management) for more information on installing packages.
 ```yaml
 packages: